Kitware/SMQTK/README.md

 Some algorithm implementations may also be pre-packaged with one or more specific models to optionally choose from, due to some performance, tuning or feasibility constraint.
 Explanations about whether an extra model is required and how it is constructed should be detailed by the documentation for that specific implementation.

-For example, part of the definition of a SimilarityIndex algorithm, or nearest-neighbors algorithm, is that there is an index to search over, which is arguably a model for that algorithm.
+For example, part of the definition of a ``NearestNeighborsIndex`` algorithm is that there is an index to search over, which is arguably a model for that algorithm.
 Thus, the ``build_index()`` method, which should build the index model, is part of that algorithm's interface.
 Other algorithms, like the ``ContentDescriptor`` class of algorithms, do not have a high-level model building method, and model generation or choice is left to specific implementations to explain or provide.